 - Private sector

 We are always open to making new connections and hearing from new voices, especially those from underrepresented groups.
-If you think there is anyone, we should be engaged with who we aren’t already, please do let us know.
-You can email us at email@example.com
+If you think there is anyone,we should be engaged with who we are not already, please do let us know.

 As the work of the Practice and Partnership Regional Leads develops, we will work with local partners to understand existing mechanisms for regional engagement and strategic discussions on domestic abuse.
 The Regional Leads will engage in these fora where they already exist in their respective regions, as well as work to assess where and how a DAC Office Regional Forum could add value.
 The forums will therefore likely take different shapes in different areas, but all will have the underlying aim of bringing together a wide range of expertise and perspectives from across the coordinated community response to domestic abuse, in order to identify and develop responses to common challenges, share best practice and innovation and identify opportunities for strengthen collaboration.
 These forums will be informed by victim and survivor voices.
 The forum discussions will be fed into the central DAC Office in order to inform the development of policy positions, recommendations and priorities, as well as the identification of issues that require escalating to the national level.